 Manna bread is a hearty, sprouted, naturally-leavened bread that doesn’t require yeast in the baking process.

 Yeast is fed by sugar in the body and can be problematic for people with compromised gut issues and candida overgrowth.
 Yeast-free bread can be harder to find than the options mentioned above but check with your local health food store.
 It is becoming more commonly referred to as candida overgrowth or SIBO as other gut disorders become more widely diagnosed.

 The most popular and widely available brand is Manna Organics.

 Though not a part of the grain category, legumes are worth a mention here.
 They’re an inexpensive way to get your fill of protein, fiber and micronutrients.
 They’re also extremely easy to find, and they don’t spoil quickly, so you can stock up your cupboard without worry of impending expiration dates.

 How to Prepare Legumes

 Rinse and soak dried legumes overnight.
-Add 3 cups of water for every 1 cup of dried legume in your pot.
+Add 3 cups of water for every 1 cup of dried legumes in your pot.
 (This is a rough estimate.
-Read the package on your lentils, split peas, kidney beans, or other lentils as they do vary.)
+Read the package on your lentils, split peas, kidney beans, or other legumes as they do vary.)